-A random draw will be conducted from the pool of 2018 CAP applicants.
+A random draw will be conducted from the pool of 2019 CAP applicants.
 Selected participants will be contacted through email within a couple weeks of the R1 Main Residency CaRMS match (1st iteration).
 If placements remain vacant after the initial draw, they may be offered to applicants on the ordered waitlist.

 NOTE: Participants are NOT permitted to hold other clinically related employment during their period of placement.

 Before beginning their CAP placements, participants must:

 It is the participant’s responsibility to apply, consolidate and submit the necessary documentation and pay all required fees.
 The fees total approximately $500 and the CAP positions are unpaid.
 The AIMG Program does not subsidize any participant costs related to involvement in the CAP.
 Participants are advised to consider seeking support from other entities and institutions, such as the Immigrant Access Fund.

 Throughout the placements, CAP participants are supervised by licensed physicians, and will be assessed at the level of an Alberta-trained graduating medical student, equivalent to R1, day 1, status.
-Participants are assessed by at least one physician during each 2-week placement, using mini-clinical evaluation exercises (mini-CEX) and weekly clinical assessment reports (CAR).
+Participants are assessed by at least one physician during each 2-week placement, using mini-clinical evaluation exercises (mini-CEX).

 All clinical assessors receive updated training on the aims and procedures of the CAP and will be using standardized tools for all assessments.
 More information on standard CAP assessment tools will be provided in the CAP program handbook which will be emailed to all confirmed participants prior to the commencement of their placements.

 NOTE: CAP Participants are NOT permitted to request reference letters from their physician assessors.

 A CAP performance report is provided to each participant shortly after the completion of their placements and assessments have been received from assessors.
 The CAP final report will quantitatively and qualitatively summarize the participant’s clinical performance as demonstrated through their placements, based on ratings and comments from the assessing physicians.

 Participants have the choice to share or not share the CAP Final Report with prospective residency programs.
 Participants should note that Alberta residency programs with IMG-designated programs will be provided the names of 2017-2019 CAP participants.